 By day, Russ Peck owns and operates V dash V Service, a professional audio, video and musical equipment service (including pipe and electronic organs) throughout Southern California.
-He is the Rodgers Organ authorized service technician for San Diego County and does subcontract work for Shoberg Pipe Organs and The Knight Organ Company.
-Russ also gives private lessons on all keyboard and percussion instruments.
+He is the Rodgers Organ authorized service technician for San Diego County.
+Mr. Peck also works for L. W. Blackinton and Associates Organ Builders.
+In addition, Russ also gives private lessons on all keyboard and percussion instruments.
 Mr. Peck operates an amateur radio station, KG6CLA, and keeps busy in his spare time by maintaining the growing pile of instruments throughout his home, including reed and electronic organs and a small Robert-Morton theatre pipe organ.
 He currently holds memberships in The American Theatre Organ Society, The American Guild of Organists and The Reed Organ Society.

-Mr. Peck’s recent Fox Theatre Film Series performances include The Thief of Bagdad, Nosferatu, several Charlie Chaplin short films, Harold Lloyd’s Safety Last! , Dr. Jekyll and Mr. Hyde, The Mark of Zorro, The Son of the Sheik, My Best Girl, The Cabinet of Dr. Caligari, The Three Musketeers, The Cat and the Canary, Cyrano de Bergerac, Flesh and the Devil and The Phantom of the Opera.
+Mr. Peck’s recent Fox Theatre Film Series performances include The Thief of Bagdad, Nosferatu, several Charlie Chaplin short films, Harold Lloyd’s Safety Last! , The Freshman and My Best Girl, Dr. Jekyll and Mr. Hyde, The Mark of Zorro, The Son of the Sheik, The Cabinet of Dr. Caligari, The Three Musketeers, The Cat and the Canary, Cyrano de Bergerac, Flesh and the Devil, Metropolis, F.W.
+Murnau's Sunrise and The Phantom of the Opera.